Qld has 2 new virus cases linked to centre

 “We have to put public health and community health first.”

-Queensland chief medical officer Dr Jeannette Young said police are working to find any young people who have been discharged from Wacol centre so they can get tested with none so far returning positive results.
+Queensland chief medical officer Dr Jeannette Young said police were working to find any young people who had been discharged from the Wacol centre so they could get tested.

 Authorities face a nervous wait to discover if the cases are genomically linked to an outbreak triggered by two Logan women who dodged quarantine following a visit to Melbourne in June.

-Dr Young said the low number of new cases reported in Queensland is positive but noted it is “far too early to relax” with the next week critical for residents.
+Dr Young said the low number of new cases reported in Queensland was positive but noted it was “far too early to relax”, with the next week to be critical.